 Q. Will Quinnipiac meet 100% of my need?

 The financial aid office has a limited amount of resources to distribute as equitably as possible to all of our financial aid applicants.
-We meet a percentage of a student's need with grants and scholarships and add loans and work-study to cap off the package.
-Most families supplement their EFC and unmet need through a variety of resources such as PLUS loans, alternative loans or payment plans.
+We do meet a percentage of calculated need, and most families supplement their EFC and unmet need through a variety of resources such as PLUS loans, alternative loans and payment plans.

 Q. Do I have to re-apply for financial aid every year?

 Yes.
-Financial aid is not automatic and must be reapplied for each year.
-You can file your FAFSA anytime after October 1, and our deadline to submit the FAFSA is March 1 (freshmen) and April 1 (returning students).
+You can file your FAFSA anytime after October 1, and our deadline to submit the FAFSA is March 1 (first-year applicants) and April 1 (returning applicants).

-Q. Do I have to accept the full amount of the loan offered on my financial award letter?
+Q. Do I have to accept the full amount of the loan on my offer notification?

 Q. May I borrow additional funds to cover my off-campus housing costs?